 St. Mark’s provides numerous opportunities for people of all ages and ability levels to sing in the choir, ring handbells, perform vocal solos or duets, or play an instrument for Sunday services.

 The types of music the Chancel Choir sings are rather diverse: 16th and 17th century Latin motets, mass settings by composers such as Mozart and Haydn, a variety of 19th century works, a wide range of English anthems, works by 20th century and many living composers, African-American spirituals, and other contemporary music that incorporates elements of jazz and gospel styles.
-The music’s level of difficulty varies quite a bit but is always manageable.
+Some repertoire is a cappella and much is accompanied with the organ or piano.
+The music’s level of difficulty varies from week to week but is always manageable.

 Singers vary widely in age and experience.
 Although the ability to read music is helpful, it is not required.
 The group regularly works on developing fluency in reading music notation and improving musicianship in general.
 If needed, the director will work with choir members individually to help them catch up and learn the music adequately.